-Al Jaffee is best known as the American political cartoonist who has contributed to MAD Magazine since the 1950s.
-Al was born in Savannah, Georgia, in 1921, but from 1927 to 1933 he lived in Lithuania, primarily in his mother’s native town of Zarasai.
+Al Jaffee was best known as the American political cartoonist who contributed to MAD Magazine from the 1950s until 2020.
+He was born in in 1921 in Savannah, Georgia, but from 1927 to 1933 he lived in provincial Lithuania, specifically in his parents’ native town of Zarasai.
 His mother was murdered there in 1941.
-Al has never returned to Lithuania.
+Al never returned to Lithuania.

 In the process of getting the necessary copyright approvals Phil Shapiro received word that Al wanted to speak with him.
-They spoke for nearly an hour about inter-war Lithuania and about Al’s mother, who was still in Zarasai in 1941 and presumably was murdered with the other Jews of Zarasai and nearby shtetls in the Krakyne Forest northeast of Degučiai.
+They spoke for nearly an hour about inter-war Lithuania and about Al’s mother, who was still in Zarasai in the summer of 1941 and presumably was murdered with the other Jews of Zarasai and nearby shtetls in the Krakynė Forest, northeast of Degučiai.
 (In view of Al’s unusual circumstance of having been a young Jewish American who lived for several years in Lithuania during the inter-war period, the U.S. Holocaust Memorial Museum accepted our suggestion to interview him.)

 This drawing depicts Al Jaffee’s memory of the day in 1927 that he (standing in the cart) arrived with his mother and three younger brothers in the town square of Zarasai (then, Ežerėnai).
 Since Al had not returned to Lithuania since he left in 1933, his memory of the square was not influenced by later changes.
 In 2013, the people of Zarasai were delighted to see his images of the town from the inter-war period.

 In September 2017, Professor Samuel D. Gruber, a prominent American art and architectural author, historian, and historic preservationist, viewed the Al Jaffee exhibition in Ukmergė.
 He posted his impressions on his blogsite.